-The Host Family Experience
+The Homestay Experience

 The experience of each student is unique, as there is no such thing as a typical family.
 You may live with a family with children, a married couple, or a single person who may be an older widow or a single businessman or woman.